Toshik1978/adyen-cli/README.md

 4. Run linking: `adyen-cli close --csv <Path to file> --prod`.
 5. Run `adyen-cli -h` if you have questions.

+### Re-assign terminals

+1. Download the version relevant to your PC from the [Releases](https://github.com/Toshik1978/adyen-cli/releases) page.
+   1. You can check the signature of the downloaded file using the relevant minisign file and public key: `RWTDIoCdDlDV5mgrQt3IK1D3ZOVZMtMpxrOO+yZgFvBP1Sv/D1BXhEkE`.
+2. Create the copy of `.env.dist` file locally.
+2. Fill it with the actual keys from Adyen (production / test / etc).
+3. Create the CSV file with the information about stores.
+   1. CSV should contain 3 columns - 'Terminal ID', 'Merchant ID', 'Store ID'.
+You can use either Merchant or Store ID.
+If you use Merchant, then the terminal will be assigned to inventory.
+4. Run linking: `adyen-cli reassign --csv <Path to file> --prod`.
+5. Run `adyen-cli -h` if you have questions.

+### Enable/disable cellular on the terminal

+1. Download the version relevant to your PC from the [Releases](https://github.com/Toshik1978/adyen-cli/releases) page.
+   1. You can check the signature of the downloaded file using the relevant minisign file and public key: `RWTDIoCdDlDV5mgrQt3IK1D3ZOVZMtMpxrOO+yZgFvBP1Sv/D1BXhEkE`.
+2. Create the copy of `.env.dist` file locally.
+2. Fill it with the actual keys from Adyen (production / test / etc).
+3. Create the CSV file with the information about stores.
+   1. CSV should contain 1 column - 'Terminal ID'.
+4. Run linking: `adyen-cli cellular --csv <Path to file> --prod` if you want to enable cellular and add `--disable` flag if you want to disable it.
+5. Run `adyen-cli -h` if you have questions.

 ## How to build it?
 ### Prerequisites